alexandrunite/Email-Advertising/README.md

-Here's a user-friendly and informative `README.md` for your **Email Advertising** application, designed with a few emojis to add some visual appeal without overdoing it.

----

 # 📧 Email Advertising Application

 Welcome to the **Email Advertising Application**!
 This Python-based application is designed to make sending promotional emails easy, customizable, and automated.
 With this tool, you can manage contacts, create templates, and schedule email campaigns for targeted groups — all from a user-friendly interface.